cc-archive/cc-cert-core/contents/copyright/exceptions-limitations.md

 ![Four Factors for Fair Use](https://github.com/creativecommons/cc-cert-core/blob/master/images/copyright/fair-use-4-factors.jpg "Four Factors for Fair Use")

-*from [Fair Use Fundamentals](http://www.arl.org/storage/documents/arl-fuw-infographic-r4.pdf) by [Association of Research Librarians](http://www.arl.org) licensed under [CC BY](https://creativecommons.org/licenses/by/4.0/) This infographic is specific to the United States.
+*from "[Fair Use Fundamentals](http://www.arl.org/storage/documents/arl-fuw-infographic-r4.pdf)" by [Association of Research Librarians](http://www.arl.org) licensed under [CC BY](https://creativecommons.org/licenses/by/4.0/) This infographic is specific to the United States.
 Exceptions and limitations differ around the world.*

 Read over the [Teaching Copyright FAQ on fair use](https://www.teachingcopyright.org/handout/fair-use-faq.html).
 Check out the [Fair Use Fundamentals infographic from the Association of Research Librarians](http://www.arl.org/storage/documents/arl-fuw-infographic-r4.pdf).